AvyayNayakSujir/Heart-Attack-Analysis-and-Classification/README.md

 This is a data science project on "Heart Attack Analysis and Classification".
-Prior to Analysis, the data is cleaned, so as to provide the results of analysis and classificatoin in good quality.
+Prior to Analysis, the data is cleaned, so as to provide the results for the analysis and classificatoin in good quality.
 The Analysis is done using variuos statistical methods to visualize the data.
 As for the classification, Navie Bayes Classifier was implemented.
 To run the R file, you'll need R Studio installed locally.